Click here to listen to a reading of this blog:

 Sorry!
 So much has happened!

 Something that’s definitely been interesting since my sex hormones have regulated a bit better, is how broody I’ve been feeling, which is very unusual!
-I’m sure I’ll have a family one day, don’t get me wrong, but having one soon wasn’t really of any interest until a few months ago when I started just feeling very ready to be a mother and my maternal instincts were kicking in.
-Starting to record my BBT again, I can see that I am now ovulating every month and it’s clear to see too, whereas for a while it seemed as if I wasn’t ovulating, so I think it’s to do with this.
-With my hormones kicking back in, it’s been a bit of a shock to the system!
+I’m sure I’ll have a family one day, don’t get me wrong, but having one soon wasn’t really of any interest until a few months ago, when I started just feeling very ready to be a mother and my maternal instincts were kicking in.
+Starting to record my BBT again (using a BBT thermometer), I can see that I am now ovulating every month and it’s clear to see too, whereas for a while it seemed as if I wasn’t ovulating, so I think it’s to do with this.
+With my hormones kicking back in and the oestrogen dominance resolving, it’s been a bit of a shock to the system!

-I haven’t done any new tests since last time, as my functional doctor thinks it’s best to get my gut health and sleeping patterns sorted first, and then retest vitamin levels, thyroid and adrenals, to see where we are then.
+I haven’t done any new tests since last time, as the functional medicine practitioner thinks it’s best to get my gut health and sleeping patterns sorted first, and then retest vitamin levels, thyroid and adrenals, to see where we are then.

 I am right in the thick of organising my wedding abroad at the moment too, so naturally that is a bit of extra stress on top of regular day to day stuff.
 My fiance actually wrote a blog for me here, which you can read.
 It’s been really popular.